fgn02/travel-website/README.md

 Run the production build: After building the project, you can run it with:

 npm start

-src/
-  ├── app/
+## Project Structure
+The project follows a standard Next.js directory structure:

-  │   ├── about/                 # About Us Page
-  │   ├── contact/               # Contact Page
-  │   ├── tours/                 # Tours Page and Details
-  │   └── layout.tsx             # Layout component for shared layouts
-  ├── components/                # Reusable components (BookingForm, Navbar, Footer, etc.)
-  ├── data/                      # Data related to tours └── styles/                    # Global CSS files
+src/ ├── app/ │ ├── about/ # About Us Page │ ├── contact/ # Contact Page │ ├── tours/ # Tours Page and Details │ └── layout.tsx # Layout component for shared layouts ├── components/ # Reusable components (BookingForm, Navbar, Footer, etc.) ├── data/ # Data related to tours ├── styles/ # Global CSS files public/ ├── images/ # Static images for the project └── favicon.ico

-public/
-  ├── images/                    # Static images for the project └── favicon.ico
+## Pages Overview
+- **Home Page**: Displays an introduction, featured tours, and a general overview of the website’s purpose.
+Includes animations and smooth transitions using Framer Motion.
+- **Tours/Services Page**: Lists all available tours and services with relevant images, prices, and descriptions.
+Users can click on individual tours for more details.
+- **Tour Details Page**: Displays detailed information about a specific tour, including images, descriptions, and pricing.
+Utilizes Next.js dynamic routing to handle tour-specific URLs.
+- **About Us Page**: Provides background information about the company, client testimonials, and key service highlights like safety and priority.
+- **Contact Page**: Allows users to contact the company with inquiries.
+The contact form includes fields for name, email, and message.

+## Third-Party Packages
+- **Next.js**: Framework for building server-rendered or statically-exported React applications.
+- **Framer Motion**: For handling animations across the site.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+- **Heroicons**: SVG icon set used throughout the project.
+- **React Hook Form**: Used for managing the forms on the Contact page.

+## CSS and Responsiveness
+The project uses Tailwind CSS to achieve responsiveness across all devices:

+- **Mobile-First Design**: The website is designed with mobile responsiveness in mind and adjusts its layout accordingly for larger screen sizes.
+- **Custom Breakpoints**: Tailwind's utility classes ensure that the layout adjusts at predefined breakpoints for mobile, tablet, and desktop devices.
+- **Key Elements**: Elements such as the navigation bar, tour cards, and contact form are fully responsive and optimized for various devices.